 Para-dyes are not good for us and have been linked to various health problems.
 However, they are the only way to reliably cover grey in one quick application.

 To reduce your exposure to these chemicals, we suggest shifting to a lighter shade of chemical hair dye, or mixing the Low Chemical dyes with the 100% Herbal dyes (see Helpful Hints), or using the 100% Herbal dyes on their own.

 PARA AMINO PHENOL: This chemical is one of the Para-dyes, but is less damaging to your health than PPD.

 2-NITRO PARAPHENYLENEDIAMINE: This is also a Para-dye and is less damaging than PPD.
 We have used these two less toxic Para-dyes to reduce the amount of PPD needed.

 BARIUM PEROXIDE: This chemical is an oxidising agent.
 When the oxidising agent combines with a Para-dye it creates a new compound called a Meta-dye.
 The oxygen released by the reaction develops the colour, enabling chemical dyes to work very quickly.
 Herbal dyes rely on air and time to oxidise, this is why they take longer to work.

-CITRIC ACID: This is an alpha-hydroxy acid used to adjust the acidity, thus ensuring the desired colour result.
+CITRIC ACID: This is an alpha-hydroxy, organic acid used to adjust the acidity, thus ensuring the desired colour result.

 SODIUM SULPHATE: Used in hair dyes to adjust viscosity, which determines the flow of a liquid.